Meld alternatives

 Switching from Meld?

 Try SheetCompare on a real diff in your browser.
-No signup.
 No upload.
-Files stay on your machine.
+Your files stay on your machine.